SUPPORT THIS SITE!

 Expedition 3 (EO-3)

-Levchenko and his crew mates landed onboard Soyuz TM-3 spacecraft on Dec.
+Levchenko and his crew mates landed onboard the Soyuz TM-3 spacecraft on Dec.
 29, 1987.

-Mir crew practices the deployment of an additional solar panel on the surface of the core module in the Gagarin Training Facility's water tank.
+Cosmonauts practice the deployment of an additional solar panel on the exterior of the Mir's core module at the Gagarin Training Center's neutral buoyancy facility in Star City near Moscow.
 Credit: TsPK

-Inflatable antennas AS-20N within Model-2 experiment are being deployed onboard Progress-28 cargo ship, upon its departure from the station.
-Credit: MMK
+Inflatable antennas AS-20N within the Model-2 experiment are being deployed onboard the Progress-28 cargo ship, upon its departure from the station in March 1987.
+Click to enlarge Credit: MMK

-During 1987, the Kvant module docked to Mir and an additional solar array was deployed on the core module.
+During 1987, the Kvant module docked at Mir and an additional solar array was deployed on the core module.
 Credit: RKK Energia